kennedykwangari/Kaggle-Bike-Sharing-Demand-Competition/README.md

 # Kaggle-Bike-Sharing-Demand-Competition

+This dataset comes from a bike sharing service in the United States.
-Forecast use of a city bike share system
+You are required to  Forecast the use of a city bike share system